-Thomas Lobbies for Calls With Celtics-Wizards Series Tied
+Thomas lobbies for calls with Celtics-Wizards series tied

-Thomas said after the Boston Celtics' 121-102 loss Sunday that the officiating needs to change as the second-round series continues after the Wizards played him hard in holding him to two points after the first 15 minutes.
+" Isaiah Thomas feels as though he was shut down by the Washington Wizards and the referees in Game 4.
+Thomas said after the Boston Celtics' 121-102 loss Sunday that the officiating needs to change as the NBA second-round series continues after the Wizards played him hard in holding him to two points after the first 15 minutes.
 "They were very physical.

 Add your comments below